Deicture/PVZF-Translation-fr/README.md

 # Plants vs Zombies: Fusion | Downloads, Resources, etc.
 ***
-!!! note Discord Server
+> Discord Server
     Visit us on our [Discord Server](https://discord.gg/DPAC5ZVJ8T).
 This server is mainly a community for the English translation of the game, but also functions as a hub for all users of all versions.

 	**If you're having trouble installing or you're getting errors, visit the server as well and go to the FAQ.**
-!!! warning Important
+> Important
 	For Android: **DO NOT** delete your previous installation or you'll lose your progress forever!
 Download the APK and update the game normally.
 	For PC: You can safely uninstall your previous installations, your progress will carry over.
-!!! danger Use an Ad Blocker when accessing GoFile and other mirrors that are **not** MEGA.
+> Use an Ad Blocker when accessing GoFile and other mirrors that are **not** MEGA.
-!!! note The English Lite version is the same as the Multi-language version, just with the custom music and textures, and all localization files for other languages removed for optimization reasons.
+> The English Lite version is the same as the Multi-language version, just with the custom music and textures, and all localization files for other languages removed for optimization reasons.
  PvZ Fusion Version  |  Platform  |  Download Links
 ------ | ------ | ------
 **\_Redist (Install these if you have problem launching the game)** | PC | [MEGA](https://mega.nz/file/gzU2QTIY#R71lWGYvXCxG4WBtzLyCRkkHV-WGqKB84rXXR4ikOSg)